michaelmob/varkus-ppd/README.md

 2. Copy the file to "/etc/systemd/system/" directory.
 (Set $USER variable!)
 3. Enable the service ```systemctl enable viking.service```
 4. Do the same for the "nginx.service" file.
+5. Enable Redis service ```systemctl enable redis-server.service```
-5. The services will start after you reboot the system.
+6. The services will start after you reboot the system.